-On September 23, 2009, Mr. Tom Ventura (the YRC employee appointed Trustee by MCEC) tendered notice of his resignation.
+As also previously reported, on September 23, 2009, Mr. Tom Ventura (the YRC employee appointed Trustee by MCEC) tendered notice of his resignation.
 This resignation created a vacancy for the Employer Trustee term ending March 31, 2010.
-Pursuant to the Trust Agreements outlined above, Mr. Art Bunte was appointed to serve the balance of the term ending March 31, 2010 as well as the five year term commencing April 1, As Mr. Bunte has already been approved by the Court overseeing the consent decrees, no further Court approvals are There currently exists a vacancy in Employer Trustee required. term ending March 31, 2011, which vacancy is to be filled by a nomination to be submitted by the AFDRWM, subject to approval by a majority vote of the other, then sitting Employer Trustees.
-If the candidate has never previously been appointed to serve as a Trustee then the ultimate appointment would be subject to approval by this Court, pursuant to the process established by the consent decrees.
-The Funds' Staff has indicated that the issue of filling this Employer Trustee vacancy will be discussed at future meetings of the Board of Trustees.
+Pursuant to the Trust Agreements outlined above, Mr. Art Bunte was appointed to serve the balance of the term ending March 31, 2010 as well as the five year term commencing April 1, 2010.
+As Mr. Bunte has already been approved by the Court overseeing the consent decrees, no further Court approvals are required.
+There currently exists a vacancy in Employer Trustee term ending March 31, 2011, which vacancy is to be filled by a nomination to be submitted by the AFDRWM, subject to approval by a majority vote of the other, then sitting Employer Trustees.
+If the candidate to be nominated by AFDRWM has never previously been appointed to serve as a Trustee, then the ultimate appointment would be subject to approval by this Court, pursuant to the process established by the consent decrees.
+The Funds' Staff has indicated that the issue of filling this Employer Trustee vacancy will be discussed at future meetings the Board of Trustees.